pallets/click/docs/utils.rst

 the line has been terminated.
 In certain circumstances, you might not want to do that and instead read individual characters as they are being written.

-For thi,s click provides the :func:`getchar` function which reads a single character from the terminal buffer and returns it as a Unicode character.
+For this, click provides the :func:`getchar` function which reads a single character from the terminal buffer and returns it as a Unicode character.

 Note that this function will always read from the terminal, even if stdin